Senior Planning Guide 2020

 As noted, 2020 is already a year fraught with anxiety, and no one wants to add more.
 But the truth is, even if you don’t expect to be thinking about long-term care for yourself or a loved one, an unexpected accident, illness, or injury can change one’s health needs, sometimes suddenly — or the need might emerge gradually, due to declining health.

 It’s a lot to think about, and no single guide can answer all those questions.
-But hopefully, the following pages will help you approach those decisions with a little more understanding and a little less worry.
+But hopefully, our 2020 Senior Planning Guide will help you approach those decisions with a little more understanding and a little less worry.